timdamen/talks.timdamen.io/src/pages/about.md

 AstroPaper provides a solid foundation for blogs, or even portfolios\_ with full markdown support, built-in dark mode, and a clean layout that works out-of-the-box.

-The blog posts in this theme also serve as guides, docs or example articles\_ making AstroPaper a flexible starting point for your next content-driven site.
+The blog presentations in this theme also serve as guides, docs or example articles\_ making AstroPaper a flexible starting point for your next content-driven site.

 ## Features